JaredStaiert/canvas-arc/README.md

     style E fill:#C8E6C9,color:#000000
     style F fill:#C8E6C9,color:#000000
 ```

-React application context does not contain any secrets
+Login page in action: (user here clicks logout and is returned to original endpoint)
 ![login](https://github.com/user-attachments/assets/a4fe1e81-9e61-4b07-a85c-dceb714c3091)

+## Database Interaction

-- Complex and peformant interaction with PostgreSQL database via native SQL and ORM (Spring Data JPA)
+Complex and peformant interaction with PostgreSQL database via native SQL and ORM (Spring Data JPA)

+## User Sessions
-- Security and users session via Spring Security
+Security and users sessions handled via Spring Security

+# In Development

+- Further work on the user interface, including more and more complex user interactions and utilites.
+- Expanded role-based user interactions; including ADMIN and USER roles.
+- Containerization, via Docker, and eventually a live example hosted.
+- CI pipeline

 # ENV / REPO Notes
 This is a monorepo containing the frontend, backend, and DB projects for ease of viewing.
 Development of each component took part largely in individual repositories.